-- Promote the human, social, and religious development of the people by focusing on issues of education, poverty and race
+- With the Jesuits, promote the human, social, and religious development of the people by focusing on issues of education, poverty and race

-- Work alongside the Hogar de Cristo network for homeless youth
+- Work alongside the Jesuit- founded Hogar de Cristo network for homeless youth

 - Cross in to the country of Haiti to see the border relations between the two nations on the same island